Last updated on September 30th, 2023 at 07:24 pm

 Joy over good network service

-Good network service and connection is another reason some internet users cited as their excitement about the location of telecommunication mast at their home or office..
+Good network service and connection is other reasons some internet users cited as their excitement about the location of telecommunication mast at their home or office..

-What about Health hazards of living close to telecommunication mast?
+Health risks of living close to a telecommunication mast?

-Research have been conducted to ascertain if actually living close to a telecommunication mast have health implications on humans
+Research has been conducted to ascertain if actually living close to a telecommunication mast has health implications for humans